chris48s/v8r/README.md

 ### ❓ Can `v8r` validate against a local schema?

-💡 Nope.
-There are other better tools for this.
-If you want to validate against a local schema, I recommend [ajv-cli](https://github.com/ajv-validator/ajv-cli/).
+💡 Yes.
+The `--schema` flag can be either a path to a local file or a URL.